Boston Marathon bombing: Aid to victims

-The One Fund Boston was established by Massachusetts Governor Deval Patrick and Boston mayor Thomas Menino to make monetary distributions to bombing victims.
+The One Fund Boston was established by Massachusetts governor Deval Patrick and Boston mayor Thomas Menino to make monetary distributions to bombing victims.
 The Boston Strong concert at the TD Garden in Boston on May 30, 2013, benefitted the One Fund, which ultimately received more than $69.8 million in donations.
-A week after the bombing, crowd funding websites received more than 23,000 pledges promising more than $2 million for the victims, their families, and others affected by the bombing.
+A week after the bombing, crowdfunding websites received more than 23,000 pledges promising more than $2 million for the victims, their families, and others affected by the bombing.
 The Israel Trauma Coalition for Response and Preparedness sent six psychologists and specialists from Israel to help Boston emergency responders, government administrators, and community people develop post-terrorist attack recovery strategies.

 Local reactions

-Numerous sporting events, concerts, and other public entertainment were postponed or cancelled in the days following the bombing.
+Numerous sporting events, concerts, and other public entertainment were postponed or canceled in the days following the bombing.
 The MBTA public transit system was under heavy National Guard and police presence and it was shut down a second time April 19 during the manhunt.